Gobustan National Park

 Explore Gobustan National Park from a Baku City Hotel

 The Gobustan National Park is best reached by taxi.
-With a stay at the Park Inn Azerbaijan Baku Hotel a taxi can soon pick up intrepid day trippers looking to bring the past to life.
+With a stay at the Park Inn by Radisson Baku a taxi can soon pick up intrepid day trippers looking to bring the past to life.
 Other cultural destinations such as the Maiden Tower

 are a short walk from this central Baku Hotel.